-In some cases, writing prompts only give you a path to reach the story title, or give you an inkling towards your own unique idea.
+Sometimes, writing prompts only give you a path to reach the story title, or give you an inkling of your own unique idea.
 They come in many forms, and can even be randomly generated.

 A writing prompt doesn’t determine the story for you – instead, it contains just enough information to get you going.

 Race against the clock

 The best way to write with a prompt is to give yourself a time limit.
 There’s something quite liberating about time-bound writing – it doesn’t allow you to second-guess every little detail, you just have to keep writing to make it in time.

 A fun way to enjoy writing prompts is to find and post them on Reddit.
 There, you get to receive feedback and read the stuff other writers came up with for that particular prompt.

 Created by the improvisational theater coach Kenn Adams, and popularized by Pixar’s storyboard artist Emma Coats, story spine is a helpful exercise that gives you a framework for your story.